 - Asymmetrical shape, with one larger than the other

 - Loss of shape or volume from weight loss, pregnancy, or breastfeeding

 - Reduced breast size or volume from aging

-Good candidates for this procedure need to have enough fat on other body parts, so there’s enough tissue to transfer.
+Fat transfer breast augmentations are the perfect surgery for the right candidate.
+Good candidates for a fat transfer breast augmentation need to have enough fat on other body parts, so there’s enough tissue to transfer.
 Women who are very thin and don’t have extra fat to harvest may need traditional breast augmentation and a breast lift.

 You also should be in good health and not smoke.
-You need to quit several weeks before the procedure if you smoke because it can affect the healing process.
+You need to quit several weeks before the fat transfer if you smoke because it can affect the healing process.

 Request a Houston Breast Augmentation Consultation

 Interested in fat grafting breast augmentation near me?